mikeraab/docker101/Participant-Guide.md

 The proxy directive creates a TCP proxy that the container uses to reach a remote service endpoint.
 When the container makes a connection to the endpoint, the proxy looks up the given service in the Service Discovery database.
 If the proxy finds matching services, it proxies the incoming connection to it.

-If you have not experienced deploying the stack across multiple hosts, and you do have a multi-host setup, feel free to re-deploy the stack, using the constraint function to force running the containers on different hosts.
+If you have not experienced deploying the Stack across multiple hosts, and you do have a multi-host setup, feel free to re-deploy the Stack, using the constraint function to force running the containers on different hosts.

-The template arguments and service discovery provide a consistent usage paradigm for the successful deployment of multi-container stacks across multiple hosts.
+The template arguments and service discovery provide a consistent usage paradigm for the successful deployment of multi-container Stacks across multiple hosts.

 More information on the template function can be found in the docs, here: